richardhenyash/perkulater/TESTING.md

 The settings exclude **django** migrations, `__init__.py`, and `_pychache_` files, as these are system generated files and do not need to be checked.
 *F401* (imported but unused) errors are ignored for *apps.py, as **Flake8** was generating an error on **Django** signals being imported but unused.
 Signals need to be imported into the **app** config files to ensure correct operation of the code.
-*E501* (line too long) errors are ignored for `settings.py` as it is not possible to shorten the effected lines of code without causing application errors.
+*E501* (line too long) errors are ignored for `settings.py` as it is not possible to shorten the affected lines of code without causing application errors.

 **Flake 8** output is shown here [Python Code Automated Testing And Flake8 Output](media/testing/validation/python/python-automated-testing-output.png).